Salute: Origin

-According to some modern military manuals, the modern Western salute originated in France when knights greeted each other to show friendly intentions by raising their visors to show their faces and show that they are not carrying a weapon (in their right hand).
-Others also note that the raising of one's visor was a way to identify oneself saying "This is who I am, and I am not afraid."
-Medieval visors were, to this end, equipped with a protruding spike that allowed the visor to be raised using a saluting motion.
+The origin of the hand salute is uncertain.
+It may have begun in late Roman antiquity when assassinations were common.
+A citizen who wished to approach an official had to do so with his right hand raised to show that he did not have a weapon.
+Centuries later, it became traditional for knights wearing armor to raise their visors when passing on horseback.
+Others also note that the raising of one's visor was a way to identify oneself.
+Medieval visors were equipped with a protruding spike that allowed it to be raised using a saluting motion.

+Some historians believe that the salute originated in Ancient Rome, where it was called salutatio militaris.
+According to artwork, this salute was performed in the same fashion as today.

 The US Army Quartermaster School provides another explanation of the origin of the hand salute: that it was a long-established military courtesy for subordinates to remove their headgear in the presence of superiors.
 As late as the American Revolution, a British Army soldier saluted by removing his hat.
-With the advent of increasingly cumbersome headgear in the 18th and 19th centuries, the act of removing one's hat was gradually converted into the simpler gesture of grasping or touching the visor and issuing a courteous salutation.
+Headgear grew increasingly cumbersome in the 18th and 19th centuries, so the act of removing one's hat was gradually converted into the simpler gesture of grasping or touching the visor and issuing a courteous salutation.

-As early as 1745, a British order book stated that: "The men are ordered not to pull off their hats when they pass an officer, or to speak to them, but only to clap up their hands to their hats and bow as they pass."
+A British order book from 1745 states: "The men are ordered not to pull off their hats when they pass an officer, or to speak to them, but only to clap up their hands to their hats and bow as they pass."
 Over time, it became conventionalized into something resembling the modern hand salute.
-In the Austrian Army the practice of making a hand salute replaced that of removing the headdress in 1790, although officers wearing cocked hats continued to remove them when greeting superiors until 1868.
+In the Austrian Army, the practice of making a hand salute replaced that of removing the headdress in 1790, although officers wearing cocked hats continued to remove them when greeting superiors until 1868.

-The naval salute is said to have evolved because the palms of sailors were often covered with tar and pitch, so Queen Victoria required that palm be turned downwards.
-During the Napoleonic Wars, British crews saluted officers by touching a clenched fist to the brow as though grasping a hat-brim between fingers and thumb.
+The British naval salute is said to have developed because the palms of sailors were often covered with tar and pitch, so Queen Victoria required that the palm be turned downwards.
+During the Napoleonic Wars, British naval crews saluted officers by touching a clenched fist to the brow as though grasping a hat-brim between fingers and thumb.

-Hand salutes are normally carried out by bringing the right hand to the head in some way, the precise manner varying between countries and sometimes amongst various branches of the armed forces of the same country.
+Hand salutes are normally carried out by bringing the right hand to the head in some way, the precise manner varying between countries and sometimes among various branches of the armed forces of the same country.
 The British Army's salute is almost identical to the French salute, with the palm facing outward.
 The customary salute in the Polish Armed Forces is the two-fingers salute, a variation of the British military salute with only two fingers extended.
-In the Russian military, the right hand, palm down, is brought to the right temple, almost, but not quite, touching; the head has to be covered.
+In the Russian military, the right hand is brought to the right temple with palm down, not quite touching; the head has to be covered.
 In the Hellenic Army salute, the palm is facing down and the fingers point to the coat of arms.

-In many militaries, hand salutes are only given when a cover (headwear, usually a hat) is worn.
+In many militaries, hand salutes are given only when headgear is worn, usually a hat.